topseed/topseed-webcomps/README.md

 <img src='webcomps.png'/>

+Individual components are part of the starter project and not separately published.

 # Usage:

 To setup and run, follow [these instructions](https://docs.topseed.io/tutorial/9-comps/), beginning with item 6 (Download and unzip...).
 This is part of a[10-step Web App Best Practices Tutorial](https://docs.topseed.io/tutorial/0-agenda/).
 Refer to chapters 1-8 for the concepts applied in this project.